Table of Contents

 2. Set verificationMethod to the result of retrieving the verificationMethod from sourceDocument using the verificationMethodId.

-3. Validate the verificationMethod is a Schnorr secp256k1 Multikey:
+3. Validate the verificationMethod is a BIP340 Multikey:

 1. verificationMethod.type == Multikey